SundaySky/cost-anomaly-detector/README.md

 	* Calculates the average daily cost and the standard deviation
 	* Marks the query as an anomaly only if *all 3 thresholds* where crossed:
 		* *relative threshold*: The day checked is at least 1.25 times the average cost of previous days. (by default)
-		* *standard deviation threshold*: The day checked is at least 4 standard deviation more expensive than the average cost of previous days. (by default)
+		* *standard deviation threshold*: The day checked is at least 4 standard deviations more expensive than the average cost of previous days. (by default)
 		* *absolute threshold*: The day checked is more expensive than $10. (by default)

 We found out that we get the best results by using all 3 thresholds together, each for it's own reason: